 Unergy believes that the creation of a financial ecosystem based on the climate issue is the best way in which humanity will have the most impact on solving this problem.

-The Unergy Protocol addresses this gap in financing by creating the uWatt, a stable currency collateralized with a Reserve of clean energy-generating assets, including solar and wind power plants.
+The Unergy Protocol addresses this gap in financing by creating the uWatt, a digital currency collateralized with a Reserve of clean energy-generating assets, including solar and wind power plants.
 The energy yield of these Projects is sold to consumers such as companies or utility companies, and the revenue is used to invest in development of new clean energy-generating assets.
 Investors’ partial ownership of the Reserve is represented by the uWatt, and the issuance of new uWatts happens when new clean energy-generating assets are added into the Reserve.

 A Reserve of real-world energy Projects, represented by the uWatt